TeamPrometheusVITV/Recruitments-26-27/Tasks/mechanical.md

 ---

-## Task 2: Assembly Modeling
+## Task 2: Assembly Modeling and Analysis

 ### Objective:

 - Assemble the modeled parts using appropriate constraints.
 - Ensure the mechanism functions as intended.
+- Perform a basic motion study on the assembly.(Bonus)

 ### Instructions:

 1. Open a new assembly file in your CAD software.
 2. Import all the modeled parts.
 3. Use constraints (mates, joints, etc.) to assemble them correctly.
-4. Validate the movement and alignment of the assembly.
+4. Validate the movement and alignment of the assembly and perform a simple motion study.

 ### Submission:

 - Upload the final assembly file in .STEP and native format (.SLDASM/.F3D).
-- Provide screenshots of the fully assembled model.
+- Provide screenshots of the fully assembled model laong with a video of the motion analysis.

 ### Reference Image: